 Each year Bucerius Law School welcomes some 100 students to the Exchange Program.
 In the last two years, the number of applications has risen considerably, with applications far exceeding the available space.
 Applicants are carefully selected on the basis of their application materials and priority is given to those focusing on business law.

-The application period for 2014 will begin in January 2014; applications are due by April 15, 2014.
+The application period for 2014 has started and will remain open until April 15, 2014.
 The application form is available here...